Oakland Ignition Interlock Device Lawyer

-If you are arrested and convicted of drunk driving in Oakland or anywhere in the State of California, the judge may order you to install an ignition interlock device as part of your DUI probation.
+If you are arrested and convicted for drunk driving in Oakland or anywhere in the State of California, the judge may order you to install an ignition interlock device as part of your DUI probation.
 When this occurs, you are required to have this device professionally installed and provide breath samples while you drive.
 An experienced attorney can help you understand more about these requirements and ensure that you do not violate any of the conditions of your DUI probation.

 An ignition interlock device is a mini-breathalyzer that is installed on the steering column of your vehicle.
 You must have this device professionally installed on every vehicle you own or drive—and that costs money.